Server Room Checklist 2026 for Canadian SMBs | Northstar IT

 HomeInsightsInfrastructure

-The server room is the one place in a small business where neglect becomes visible very fast - usually during a failure.
-Whether you have a dedicated server room or just a rack in a storage closet, regular inspection and documentation catches problems before they become outages.
-Here is a checklist.
+The server room is the one place in a small business where neglect becomes visible fast, usually during a failure.
+Whether you have a dedicated server room or a rack in a converted storage closet, regular inspection and documentation catches problems before they become outages.
+Here is a complete checklist for 2026.

 Physical Environment